-King Carl the Cool is the pursuit of a unique dream.
-It's where Royalty and Rock n Roll sit side by side.
+King Carl the Cool is the pursuit of a unique dream and a meeting between Royalty and Rock n Roll.

-To honour King Carl, he has written a rock song, (in the chords of C and G) and called it KING CARL the COOL.
+To honour King Carl, Max wrote him a rock song (in the chords of C and G) and called it KING CARL the COOL.